Balsamic Glaze

 Instructions

 • To test the consistency of the glaze, dip the spoon into the saucepan and lift it out.
 The glaze should coat the back of the spoon and slowly drip off.
-If it’s too thin, continue simmering for a few more minutes.
-If it’s too thick, you can add a splash of water or more balsamic vinegar to thin it out.
+If it's too thin, continue simmering for a few more minutes.
+If it's too thick, add a splash of water or more balsamic vinegar to thin it out.

 • Transfer the glaze to a clean, airtight container and let it cool completely.
 As it cools, it will thicken slightly more.
 Makes ½ cup.